 The two-party system is held up by the first-past-the-poll system, in which the person with the most votes in a given election wins (although some states have run-offs for certain seats).
 In most major elections, like the presidential election, the winner can prevail with only a plurality of votes.
 But in order to prevent this, most voters gravitate towards the two major parties.

-So if another candidate outside the top two tries to compete, they are in essence a “third wheel” who might be blamed if someone wins with only a plurality of votes.
+That means if another candidate outside the top two tries to compete, they are in essence a “third wheel” who might be blamed if someone wins with only a plurality of votes.
 However, if so many people chose the third option, and there was a high turnout, it goes to show that many people are clamoring for more than two choices.

 Voter fraud is an act in which a person votes more than once during an election or otherwise votes when or where they are ineligible to do so.
 This includes a non-citizen voting or a citizen attempting to vote when and where they are not registered to do so.